nya3jp/tast/docs/running_tests.md

 [Test Attributes]: test_attributes.md
 [software dependencies]: test_dependencies.md

+## Note for Chrome related tests

+When you are running Tast tests that require Chrome, you should double check that no unexpected arguments are specified in `/etc/chrome_dev.conf` on the DUT.
+It can change Chrome's behavior and some tests might fail unexpectedly.

 ## Controlling whether tests are rebuilt

 When the `-build` flag is true (the default), `tast run` rebuilds the `cros`